 25+ years breeding

 Brew Bayou Goldens meets every hard requirement the Golden Retriever Club of America sets for responsible breeding.
 Their website explicitly states compliance with all four required health tests, using the specific credentialed providers the GRCA Code of Ethics requires.
-That’s not marketing language.
+That is not marketing language.
 Those details matter because a basic vet cardiac exam does not qualify under GRCA standards.
 It must come from a board-certified ACVIM cardiologist.

 The program has been active for 25 years with an exclusive focus on golden retrievers.
 This is a show-line program, meaning dogs are bred to the AKC golden retriever breed standard for conformation rather than field performance.
 Show-line dogs tend to be calmer and stockier than field-bred lines, which suits most family and companion situations.

 Brew Bayou’s website is sparse on detail beyond health testing, which can seem like a negative but is actually a meaningful signal.
 Breeders with a lot to prove fill their websites with marketing copy.
-Breeders with 25 years of results often don’t.
+Breeders with 25 years of results often do not.
 Their health testing documentation is specific enough to verify: OFA hips and elbows through OFA, eyes through an ACVO-accredited ophthalmologist, and cardiac clearance from an ACVIM board-certified cardiologist.
 That specificity is harder to fake than generic “health tested” claims.

 Puppies are home-raised with children and other pets, which supports early socialization during the critical developmental window between 3 and 12 weeks (American Veterinary Society of Animal Behavior, 2021).